djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 For an isotropic model, a pair of points 10 km apart east-west has the same covariance as a pair 10 km apart north-south.

-This is convenient, but it may be unrealistic.
+This assumption is convenient, but it may be unrealistic.

 Examples where direction may matter include: